-Yardi Matrix is a research and data platform built for commercial real estate professionals who need reliable, detailed insights across multiple asset classes.
-Operated by Yardi Systems, the platform focuses on multifamily, office, industrial, self-storage, and student housing properties, along with affordable housing and single-family rentals.
-For investors, lenders, brokers, and asset managers evaluating property opportunities, Yardi Matrix functions as an enterprise-grade research tool rather than a consumer-facing portal, providing property-level detail and market analysis to inform underwriting and portfolio decisions.
+Yardi Matrix is a research and data platform built for commercial real estate professionals covering multifamily, office, industrial, self-storage, and student housing properties, along with affordable housing and single-family rentals.
+Operated by Yardi Systems, the platform provides property-level detail and market analysis for investors, lenders, brokers, and asset managers evaluating property opportunities and portfolio decisions.

 What Yardi Matrix Sells

 Yardi Matrix is a subscription-based market research and property intelligence platform.
-Customers gain access to a web-based interface that combines property-level data with market trends, supply pipelines, and rent and occupancy analytics.
-Rather than targeting retail investors, the platform caters to institutional users: investment firms, capital providers, brokers, and property operators who need to synthesize market conditions at both macro and micro levels for acquisition, underwriting, and asset management decisions.
+The platform is designed for institutional users: investment firms, capital providers, brokers, and property operators who need to synthesize market conditions for acquisition, underwriting, and asset management decisions.

 The platform offers modular access by property type and geography, allowing customers to subscribe to specific markets and asset classes rather than purchasing an all-in-one license.